run2bizdocs/documentation/en-us/docs/4biz-helium/get-started/about-4biz/introduction-to-platform.md

 It's easy to think of services for end clients, the whole clients experience is made up of them; however, have you ever heard of corporate services?
-Perhaps the term is new, but it is simple, is to put internal areas or departments to provide results for each other.
+Perhaps the term is new, but it is Tasker, is to put internal areas or departments to provide results for each other.
 This changes everything.

 With this concept of "corporate services", a larger management or organization